KxSystems/docs/docs/wp/option-pricing/index.md

 ```
 ![Brownian-bridge sigma plot](img/sigma.png)

-Once the Brownian bridge has been intialized, it can be used to transform Gaussian variates into a Wiener-path random walk.
+Once the Brownian bridge has been initialized, it can be used to transform Gaussian variates into a Wiener-path random walk.
 Below, a Wiener path with 512 timesteps is constructed using a Sobol’ sequence (of length 512) and the Brownian bridge constructed previously.
 Note that the function `wpath` takes two arguments:

 1. Sequence of generated numbers, Sobol’ or random.
 2. Dictionary indicating whether to use standard discretization or Brownian-bridge construction, and whether to use Sobol’ sequences (`1b`) or pseudo-random numbers (`0b`).
 If using a Brownian bridge, the initial Brownian bridge must be passed in, if not use `(::)`.